GKSJ-AI-CliniScan/MedAssistAI/README.md

 - **Top-3 Accuracy:** 93.62%
 - **Top-5 Accuracy:** 96.72%

-The Random Forest model will be used for integration into the MedAssist AI disease prediction system.
+The selected Random Forest model will be used for integration into the MedAssist AI disease prediction system.

 ### Machine Learning Documentation
 - Added Machine Learning Model Evaluation Report.